Looking for things to do in Kyoto at night?

 8. Sign Up For The Japanese Tea Ceremony Workshop

-Since Japan is known for its tea ceremony, you can sign up for a Japanese tea ceremony workshop.
+Since Japan is known for its green tea, you can spend your evening by joining a Japanese tea ceremony workshop.

 Throughout the workshop, you will be shown the proper way to make the tea by the host.
 The ceremony typically takes place in a traditional tea room with a tatami floor.